 Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

-We forget, we don't have time, or we have a dog that's less than cooperative when it comes to brushing their teeth.
+We forget, we don't have time, or we have a dog that's less than cooperative when it comes to brushing his/her teeth.
 It's all plausible but for your dog's overall health it's so important you develop a habit of brushing your dog's teeth daily.
 If you haven't checked out the step-by-step guide on how to brush your dog's teeth yet, I highly recommend you do that.
 It explains how to make brushing super easy!

 That's where this easy dental hygiene hack comes in - make your own irresistible dog toothpaste!

-You can also ensure your dog will love it as you tailor the taste to your dog's preferences.
+You can also ensure your dog will love the toothpaste you make as you tailor the taste to your dog's preferences.
 Plus, it's really easy to make toothpaste to freshen breath and fight tartar buildup and only requires a few simple ingredients.

 Here's my go-to, 3-ingredient, natural dog toothpaste dogs love

 The best dog toothpaste is one dogs come running for like a treat when the jar opens.
-If your dog doesn't get that excited for toothpaste though, we'll take welcoming the smell of it.
+If your dog doesn't get that excited for toothpaste, we'll take even just welcoming the smell of it.

 The secret sauce to my DIY dog toothpaste

 Coconut oil.
 Dogs love coconut oil it and it has the added benefit of being naturally antibacterial in your dog's mouth (and proven to be as effective in oral care as the standard chemical ingredient in human toothpaste).